All Episodes

 They arrested Katie Hopkins or spoke to her because she said that some because she described herself as a spaz, as a spastic.

-When did when did they do this to Katie?
+When did they do this to Katie?

 Only the other day, yeah.